callanmurphy/Big-Fun-React-Site/README.md

 Visiting the site will take you to the login page, where you can sign in with user or admin credentials.

+### Home Page
+In terms of the Home Page, which you access immediately upon logging in (unless you're an admin) or by clicking on the octopus icon, there are a few things you have access to.
+First, you can change the profile picture.
+You have 3 given options listed, but you also have the option to input a url of an image.
+This is also including gifs, apparently.
+You enter the url and press enter.
+For the rivals, intially they will be blank, but once you enter any keys, they populate.
+This seems to be a strange react async problem.
+Then the users filter based on what you write.
+That said, sometimes there's an issue regarding filtering users below the top one, but any issues can be resolved by entering characters that don't fit any user and deleting them.

 ## Dependencies
 ### Frontend Dependencies
 - [`react`](https://reactjs.org/docs/getting-started.html): This is the framework that we are using for the webapp.